The article covers:

 - How employees and employers benefit from remote collaboration;

-- how a virtual call-processing system helps people work from home;
+- How a virtual phone system helps people work from home;

-- MightyCall’s virtual phone number to boost teamwork productivity.
+- How MightyCall’s virtual phone number boosts teamwork productivity.

 Employees want to work from home?
-Use a virtual phone system for mutual benefit!
+Use a mutually beneficial virtual phone system!

 Flexible means profitable

-Working from home is a sought-after opportunity, which is widely regarded as a perk.
+Working from home is a sought-after opportunity and widely regarded as a perk.
 According to 2016 data of Global Workforce Analytics, about 25% of U.S. employees do a certain portion of their work remotely.
-The involvement can vary from sending a couple a couple of emails before going to bed to brokering a deal via a corporate virtual phone number at supper, but they do it every day.
+The involvement can vary from sending a couple a couple of emails before going to bed to brokering a deal via a corporate virtual phone number over dinner, but they do it every day.
 The number of regular telecommuters has doubled since 2005.
-While 85% of Millenials are willing to telecommute all the time, 25% of employees are even willing to accept a lower salary if a company allows them to work from home.
+While 85% of millennials are willing to telecommute all the time, 25% of employees are even willing to accept a lower salary if a company allows them to work from home.

-It’s much cheaper.
 Figures supplied by a 2015 Citi research imply that an average American worker spends $10 a day for commuting.
-In terms of regular Monday-to-Friday schedule it results in roughly $2,600 a year per person.
+In terms of a regular Monday-to-Friday schedule it results in roughly $2,600 a year per person.
 The costs are even larger for big city dwellers: a New Yorker pays roughly $14 to get to and from work, while in LA this figure reaches $16.
-Naturally, full-time telecommuting eliminates transportation overheads altogether.
-It’s also possible to cut expenses associated with dress-code: clothes and dry cleaning.
-Saving $10 for lunch and coffee adds up to prosperity.

 …And employers agree because of: